amirunpri2018/deploy-chip-classifier/README.md

 # deploy-chip-classifier

-A GBDX task for deploying a trained Keras classifier on a set of target image chips.
+A GBDX task to deploy a trained [Keras](https://keras.io/) classifier on a set of target image chips.
 The task returns a json file 'classified.json' containing the input chip names, each with a classification result and confidence score.
-Note that if the model was trained using a theano backend you the deploy-chip-classifier-theano task name should be used.
+Note that if the model was trained using a Theano [backend](https://keras.io/backend/) the deploy-chip-classifier-theano task name should be used.

 ## Run

 Here we run though a sample execution of the deploy-chip-classifier task.
 We will be deploying a model that classifies chips in Africa as 'No Buildings' or 'Buildings'.
 All of the input data is available in the S3 locations specified below.

-1. Within an iPython terminal create a GBDX interface an specify the task input location:
+1. Within an iPython terminal create a GBDX interface and specify the task input location:

     ```python
     from gbdxtools import Interface